...

 Filing for an annulment is not something that you should sit around and wait on.
 If you think that you qualify for an annulment it is best to learn whether or not you have a legitimate case for an annulment and then go ahead and move forward to file, the annulment with a family court that would have jurisdiction over your case.
 Since there are so many moving pieces that are a part of this process it makes a great deal of sense to go ahead and start to prepare as diligently as possible for doing so.

 Hiring an experienced family law attorney is a great place to start.
-Since an annulment is not guaranteed, you should speak with one of the experienced family law attorneys with the Law Office of Bryan Fagan to learn more about your eligibility and the likelihood of success if you decide to file an annulment.
+To increase your chances of success in filing an annulment, consult one of the experienced family law attorneys at the Law Office of Bryan Fagan.
+They can provide insight into your eligibility and the likelihood of a successful outcome.
 You can also learn more about the other issues that are often relevant to an annulment.

 Are an annulment and a divorce the same thing?

 A divorce and an annulment are not the same things.
 A divorce will end a legally valid marriage.
-An annulment is a process whereby the result would be a family court judge declaring that you were never married in the first place.
-If a judge grants your annulment request it would be as if the marriage ceremony never happened and you never got married.
+A family court judge declares in an annulment process that you were never married.
+If granted, the annulment nullifies the marriage, making it as if the ceremony never occurred, and you were never wed.
 While people going through a divorce may wish that this was also the case in their divorce, that is not how divorce works.

 Children and their impact on an annulment

-If you adopt children during your marriage or children are born during your marriage, then you will also need to file what is known as a Suit Affecting the Parent-Child Relationship along with your annulment petition.
-A SAPCR is a child custody case when the parents were never married.
+If you adopted children or had children born during your marriage, you need to file a Suit Affecting the Parent-Child Relationship (SAPCR) along with your annulment petition.
+A SAPCR addresses child custody when the parents were never married.
 If your request for an annulment goes through, you will still need to handle the subject matter related to your children.
 This will thus be a joint annulment and custody lawsuit that you will be walking into.
 More reason, in our opinion for you to consider hiring an experienced family law attorney with the Law Office of Bryan Fagan.

 Custody, conservatorship, visitation, possession, child support any other subjects are all part of a SAPCR.
-When you meet with an attorney to discuss your case you should make sure to mention to them that you also have minor children who will need to be involved in the case.
-This will impact your approach to the annulment and what other issues need to be considered throughout the life of the case.
+When discussing your case with an attorney, mention that you have minor children who need to be involved in the case.
+This will impact your approach to the annulment and other considerations throughout the case.

 How quickly after moving to Texas can I file for an annulment?

-If you and your spouse were married in Texas then you can file for an annulment here no matter how short of a time you have lived in Texas, if at all.
-However, if you were married in another state and now live in Texas at least one of you or your spouse must live in Texas.
-Typically, that means that one of you must have been a resident of the state of Texas for at least the past six months and of the county where you will be filing your annulment for at least the past 90 days.
-If these jurisdictional requirements are not met, then a family court judge will not be able to issue orders granting or denying your annulment request.
+If you and your spouse married in Texas, you can file for an annulment here regardless of how long you’ve lived in Texas.
+However, if you married in another state and now live in Texas, at least one of you must live in Texas.
+Typically, one of you must have been a Texas resident for at least six months and a resident of the county where you will file the annulment for at least 90 days.
+If these jurisdictional requirements are not met, a family court judge cannot issue orders granting or denying your annulment request.

 Finding yourself in a situation where you need to have child custody orders issued quickly regarding your child but not having met the jurisdictional requirements of Texas family courts is a difficult position to find yourself in.
 This may mean that you need to file your annulment and child custody case in another state or file your child custody case in another state while you wait to file for your annulment in Texas.